 We asked respondents to our survey to identify the five most important factors driving their bank's adoption of new technologies.
-95% of survey respondents selected cost reduction as their top factor; however, the overall results and interviews also showed that improving client service and increasing revenue were important considerations, as illustrated in Figure 1 below.
+90% of survey respondents selected cost reduction and improving client service as their joint top factor; however, the overall results and interviews also showed that increasing revenue was an important consideration, as illustrated in Figure 1 below.